 I was still anxious, still depressed, and still a hot mess.
 My mind was no longer capable of positive thinking.
 And now I was physically sick from all the chemicals in my body.

 The depression vanished because I was no longer alone and isolated.

-The panic attacks got so much better, I didn’t need emergency meds anymore.
+The panic attacks got so much better, I didn’t need emergency medications anymore.
 He helped me with deep pressure therapy and reoriented me to him.

-One by one, each medication was taken away, until my current specialist settled on the diagnosis of ADHD and PTSD.
-I have one medication for the ADHD, one for the PTSD, and one for the sleeping issues from my PTSD.
+One by one, each medication was taken away, until my current specialist settled on the diagnosis of ADHD and PTSD. –Both cause anxiety.-

 And while I give a lot of credit to my mental health team, I could not have done it without my psychiatric service dog.
 And while my mental health still fluctuates, my service dog has reduced the amount of medication in my life DRASTICALLY!

 I will always have to take something for my mental illness, but my dosages and prescriptions are much lower than before.
 I no longer worry about dying from my medications.
 And I am physically healthy again.

 Styling Your Service Dog Gives Creative Expression While Transferring Attention to the Dog